 Whether you’re visiting or on a “Staycation” the UK has some incredible destinations.
-From rugged landscapes to bustling cities and quiet villages, there’s always something new to discover or rediscover.
+There’s always something new to discover or rediscover, from beautiful landscapes to bustling cities and tranquil villages.
 Have you visited any of these popular tourist locations recently?

-Here’s a selection of the top 10 destinations to visit in the UK.
+Here is a list of the top 10 places to visit in the UK.